ReSync013/resync-bot/README.md

-# resync-bot
+Discord - Rust & R6Siege Integration in Python 3.6

-Discord - Rust Integration
+Use it how you want but consider contributing changes